-Using insert and update cursors, scripts can create new features in a feature class or update existing ones.
+Using insert and update cursors, you can use scripts to create features in a feature class or update existing ones.
 A script can define a feature by creating a Point object, populating its properties, and placing it in an Array.
 That array can then be used to set a feature's geometry using Polygon, Polyline, PointGeometry, or Multipoint geometry classes.

-The following example shows how to read a set of coordinates (defined by coordsList) containing a series of linear coordinates and use them to create a new feature class.
+The following example shows how to read a set of coordinates (defined by coords_list) containing a series of linear coordinates and use them to create a feature class:

-Multipart polygon and polyline features and polygon features with interior rings can be created by creating an array of arrays and passing that to Polygon and Polyline classes.
+To create multipart polygon and polyline features and polygon features with interior rings, first create an array of arrays.
+Then pass that to the Polygon and Polyline classes.